DennisGoldfarb/PioneerConverter/README.md

     - macOS&nbsp;Intel (x64)
     - Linux (x64)
     - Windows (x64).
 3. **Precompiled binaries** – Zipped binaries are available for Linux and Windows.
-Extract them anywhere and, on Linux, run `chmod +x /path/to/PioneerConverter` before executing.
+Extract them anywhere and, on Linux, you may need to run `chmod +x /path/to/PioneerConverter` before executing.
 We currently do not publish zipped binaries for macOS due to Gatekeeper code‑signing restrictions.
 4. **Build from source** – If you prefer to build the tool yourself, follow the steps in the [Build from source](#build-from-source) section below.

 ## Usage